 'We pursue academic rigour, we want our pupils to be enthusiastic about hard work and to play a full part in the broader aspects of school life, whether it be in sport, drama, music, social justice projects, community service, support for charities, or any one of the many other activities which are on offer.
 We also want them to enjoy their learning and to take responsibility for it.

-"Our aim is simple: to treat every pupil as an individual, supporting them as they grow into mature, confident, resilient, well-rounded young people with strong relational skills and to create an environment that nurtures this.
+"Our aim is simple: to treat every pupil as an individual, supporting them as they grow into mature, confident, resilient, well-rounded young people with strong relational skills who are prepared to make a difference where ever they journey.

 "Welcome to our College!"